i3bar/core/README.md

 ### Or should you?

 > **Note**: There is one caveat with the code we wrote earlier: it is static!
-The text with always show something like `2019-08-11T-08:49:12.302Z` At each tick, and that is not what a clock is good for...
+The text will always show something like `2019-08-11T-08:49:12.302Z` At each tick, and that is not what a clock is good for...
 We need to specify a function instead of a string to tell the block to re-run the `new Date()` call at each tick of the script.

 ```node
 myBar.addBlock(new I3Block({ full_text: () => new Date().toISOString() }));